chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # 👷‍♀️ <!--fit-->

 <!--
-I can't possibly think of a faster way to go from enthusastic engineers playing with new exciting tech -->
+I can't possibly think of a faster way to go from enthusiastic engineers playing with new exciting tech -->

 ---